Monte Carlo Guide

 Please note this is an exception to our usual permission-handling procedure, where we rely on Permifrost, because observability permissions are an edge-case for Permifrost and not yet supported by the tool.
 There is an ongoing feature request on Permifrost for adding granularity to the way permissions are set, but no solution has been agreed on yet.

 Sandbox environments are generally created for the purpose of testing.
 We normally don’t take any actions on them even if any alerts come through in our triage slack channels.
-For this reason, with the confirmation from stakeholders we mute notifications from within monte carlo for sandbox schemas to avoid getting any alerts from them.
-To mute a schema, head over to mute-datasets page.
+For this reason we exclude monitoring schemas that contain sandbox to avoid getting any alerts from them.
+This has been set via an exclude rule in Monte Carlo.

 Notification strategy